Opheliadh/dh140_a9/README.md

 # dh140_a9

-## This repository runs a network analysis of the Romeo and Juliet play.
+## This repository runs a data analysis on the Romeo and Juliet Play.

-### Each node is a character name's total appearance in the five Acts.
+### First there is a tokenization of the words.
-### Each edge is the least number of times that two characters appear simultaneously in a play.
+### Word frequencies' central measures are shown (e.g., mean, median, mode).
-### For example, for the string 'romeo romeo romeo juliet juliet," the romeo node has a count of 3, the juliet node has a count of 2, and the romeo-juliet edge has a count of 2.
+### Then there's a correlation and linear regression analysis on a diabetes dataset.

 Badge
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Opheliadh/dh140_a9.git/HEAD)